A 2009 study published in Animal Welfare found that sheep experience a whole range of feelings, from fear to anger, despair, boredom and happiness.

 Additionally, every year in Australia around 10 to 15 million newborn lambs die of starvation, neglect and exposure within 48 hours of birth due largely to the practice of winter lambing.

 Farmers practice winter lambing in order to produce the highest number of lambs at the lowest cost.
 Sheep are impregnated so that they give birth in winter months and their babies are weaned in spring, the times that pastures are most fertile.
 This means the mothers have richer feed in winter, and the surviving lambs grow fatter more quickly in springtime.
 The result of this is that lambs are born in the harsh conditions of winter, and up to a quarter of them do not survive their first few days.

 In most cases, sheep and their babies are not provided sufficient shelter from the wind, rain and frost, or protection from predators, resulting in massive mortality during the harsh winter months.
 For farmers, the millions of deaths are an acceptable consequence of reduced feed costs and heavier spring lambs.

-These multiple births regularly involve birthing complications.
-Mother ewes can exhaust themselves birthing multiple lambs and become ‘downed’, and can even prolapse and die, leaving orphaned lambs.
+These multiple births regularly involve complications.
+Mother ewes can exhaust themselves birthing multiple lambs and become ‘downed’, they will sometimes prolapse and die, leaving orphaned lambs.

 Multiple births leads to babies being born weaker, smaller, and therefore with a lower chance of survival.
 This is especially the case with triplets, who are being seen more often by rescuers.